A/N: Editer March 26th 2022

 “Of course.
 And I want you to have the full experience.”
 Misha grinned.

 The evening was enjoyable.
 Refreshing first at the hotel.
-Joni changing into his new clothes.
+Joni changes into his new clothes.
 Dinner at a nice restaurant and then to the club that Joni had picked out before after reading recommendations.

 The place was big and full.
 Loud music and flashing lights, men of different ages and appearances.
 “I think Cosme would find himself quite at home here.”
 Joni took note after they entered.
 Most were normal looking, clothing wise at least.
 But here and there there could be seen men who clearly looked for attention with their odd appearances.
 Misha took Joni’s hand in fear that he’d otherwise lose him in the crowd.
 They headed towards the bar, receiving curious looks and smiles on their way.

 “Is there anywhere we can sit?”
 Misha wondered looking around, a drink in his hands.
 In reality he wasn’t really in the mood for clubbing.
-He would have been happy going back to the hotel and simply enjoy Joni’s company.
+He would have been happy going back to the hotel and simply enjoying Joni’s company.
 And of course the mind blowing sex he had promised.

 “Hm, it doesn’t look good.”
 Joni admitted, looking around.
 Misha stood right behind him, trying to shield his boyfriend from too curious hands perhaps.
 Soon Joni noticed Misha startling behind him and turned.
 “What is it?”